task-proxemics/XLeRobot/Assembly.md

 ## Assemble 1x Lekiwi Base

-- If you already have a Lekiwi base, distach the battery, servo mounts, etc. Base plate will only have 3 mounted motors with wheels.
+- If you already have a Lekiwi base, distach the battery, servo mounts, etc. Base plate will only have 3 mounted motors with wheels (keep the wirings).
     - If not, follow the [tutorial](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/Assembly.md#2-bottom-plate-assembly) but also stop after mounting motors on the base plate with wheels.
     - No matter what, the simplified Lekiwi base should look like this:
     - ![image](https://github.com/user-attachments/assets/1b0b0600-e666-4825-9233-807ed63e9020)